-Figure 1.
-7° smoothed WMAP residual of the combination V + W - 2Q.
-The colour bar units are given in μ K. The two curved lines show the ecliptic plane ($\pm 15^{\circ}$).
+Figure 1. $7^{\circ}$ smoothed WMAP residual of the combination V+W-2Q.
+The colour bar units are given in $\mu$ K. The two curved lines show the ecliptic plane ( $\pm 15^{\circ}$ ).
 The Galactic Centre is at the centre of the image.
 Galactic longitude increases to the left.

 Figure 2.
-Same as Fig. 1 but with a 10° smoothing kernel and in ecliptical coordinates.
-The units are mK and the grid spacing is 45° .
-The Galactic Centre is about 90° to the right of the centre of the image (and about zero latitude).
+Same as Fig. 1 but with a $10^{\circ}$ smoothing kernel and in ecliptical coordinates.
+The units are mK and the grid spacing is $45^{\circ}$ .
+The Galactic Centre is about $90^{\circ}$ to the right of the centre of the image (and about zero latitude). a possible synchrotron-like spectrum.
+The blue regions concentrate near the Galactic plane indicating that there might still be a residual Galactic synchrotron component in the combination map V+W-2Q.
+This has been observed before (Bennett et al. 2003; Finkbeiner 2004).
+There is also a blue region near the Magellanic clouds indicating a possible contribution from spatially correlated radio PS in this area.
 This paper will focus in the redder regions and will assume that the bluer regions are of Galactic origin.
 The Galactic interpretation for the redder regions is less likely due to their high latitudes.
 By looking at the individual differences (Fig. 3), we note that the redder regions appear in the three individual differences.
 In particular, the south-west redder region shows a clear pattern which is seen in the three differences.
 By looking at the intensity of the peak in this region (circles in Fig. 3), we can infer the spectral index of the region.
 The WMAP intensity in the circled area is shown as diamonds in Fig. 4.
 We compare this intensity with two models.
-The first one, represented by the plus symbol, is a signal with an intensity of 4 KJy sr-1 in the V band and a emissivity law of v^2 (very similar to a blackbody law in the Rayleigh-Jeans region) in the V band.
-The second one, represented by a triangle symbol, is a signal with an emissivity law v^4 and intensity 0.35 KJy sr-1 (this model would correspond to thermal dust emission).
+The first one, represented by the plus symbol, is a signal with an intensity of 4 KJy sr-1 in the V band and a emissivity law of $v^2$ (very similar to a blackbody law in the Rayleigh-Jeans region) in the V band.
+The second one, represented by a triangle symbol, is a signal with an emissivity law $v^4$ and intensity 0.35 KJy sr-1 (this model would correspond to thermal dust emission).
 The physical interpretation of the second model could be for instance a population of infrared sources with an overdensity of 0.35 KJy sr-1 in these regions.
 Since the redder regions approximately correlate with the ecliptic plane (which also has a modified blackbody spectrum), it is tempting to think that the redder zones could be due to ZLE from the ecliptic plane.
 It is also tempting to interpret the redder zones as due to a higher concentration of infrared extragalactic sources in these regions.
 But, before we explore these two possibilities we should focus on another possible explanation.
-As the redder regions appear models.
-The diamond symbol marks the amplitudes of the WMAP signal.
-The plus symbol corresponds to a model with an overdensity in flux of 4 KJy sr-1 (at 61 GHz) and with a emissivity law of ν^2 (almost like a blackbody).
-The triangle is for a different model with an overflux density of 0.35 KJy sr-1 and a emissivity law, v^4 (typical of thermal dust emission).
+As the redder regions appear

 Figure 3.
-Differences after smoothing with a 7° Gaussian in the three individual difference maps.
+Differences after smoothing with a $7^{\circ}$ Gaussian in the three individual difference maps.
 The circle marks the spot where the amplitude is measured in Fig. 4.